Atlas turns the browser itself into an agent surface. The shift is small in look but large in habit — your tabs become work the agent can pick up.

 End-of-lesson check

-What is the core idea behind "Atlas Browser: Agent-First Browsing Workflows"?
+What is the main idea of "Atlas Browser: Agent-First Browsing Workflows"?

 Atlas turns the browser itself into an agent surface.
 The shift is small in look but large in habit — your tabs become work the agent can pick up.

-Which term best describes a foundational idea in "Atlas Browser: Agent-First Browsing Workflows"?
+Which concept is most central to "Atlas Browser: Agent-First Browsing Workflows"?

 agent-first browser